 Trip & Idle with parking report

-This guide explains how to use a more advanced Trip & Idle report which contains the possibility to handle the Parking state.
+This guide explains how to use a more advanced Trip & Idle report that handles the 'Parked' state.
+With this report, you have more detailed information about vehicle usage.

 In this report:

-- Configure the driver ID (if you want to display Driver information).
+- Configure the driver (if you want to display driver-related information).

 - Trip & Idle parking rule.xml > Event Rule that collects data.